Installing TangoPBX Distro from ISO - Wiki

 The installer makes you confirm that you wish to destructively write to disk and configure the system with a new OS and TangoPBX.
 If there’s nothing on the disk you need to save, choose Continue.

-The install script proceeds with the various steps echoed to the console:
+The install script proceeds with the various steps echoed to the console.
+The install may appear to stall at times, but you can see more log activity by selecting “View Full Log”:

 When the install finishes, you are prompted to reboot the system.
 At this point you want to unmount the ISO install media, and reboot.